18F/osc-website-pa/README.md

 To grab the previous versions of these values, we can run

 ```
-cf env web
+cf env osc-web
 ```

-and look in the results for the credentials of our "secrets" service (it'll be part of the `VCAP_SERVICES` section).
-Then, we update our `secrets` service like so:
+and look in the results for the credentials of our "osc-secrets" service (it'll be part of the `VCAP_SERVICES` section).
+Then, we update our `osc-secrets` service like so:

 ```
-cf update-user-provided-service secrets -p '{"SAMPLE_ACCOUNT":"Some Value", "SAMPLE_CLIENT":"Another value", ...}'
+cf update-user-provided-service osc-secrets -p '{"SAMPLE_ACCOUNT":"Some Value", "SAMPLE_CLIENT":"Another value", ...}'
 ```

 ### Updating PHP